srl-labs/learn-srlinux/docs/kb/event-handler.md

 ## Dev environment
 Writing MicroPython scripts for the Event Handler is very much like writing regular Python scripts; a developer just needs to keep in mind a limited set of standard library modules available to them.

 For testing purposes, users may leverage `ghcr.io/srl-labs/upy:1.18` container image to execute their scripts against a MicroPython interpreter used in SR Linux.
-Granted, they add a `main()` function to their script in addition to the `event_hander_main()` func required by the framework.
+Granted, they add a `main()` function to their script in addition to the `event_hander_main()` function required by the framework.

 VS Code users can create a dev container with the above image to develop inside the container with MicroPython interpreter as demonstrated in [opergroup-lab repo](https://github.com/srl-labs/opergroup-lab/tree/main/.devcontainer).